 Another great point of going by train is that you won't have to worry about traffic jams, slippery roads, unlit highways etc. Getting by train is one of the safest ways to travel.
 And at the same time, it's loads of fun.
 Not to mention the endless panoramas that are whizzing by your window from start to finish.
 Malaysia has so much to offer when it comes to landscapes.
 From lush tropical jungle to city skylines and from misty undulating hills to huge open stretches as far as the eye can see.

 So, by all means hop on the train.
 You won't regret it.
-By the way, do note that peak season is from April to August and during weekends and public holidays, especially Hari Raya.
+By the way, do note that peak season is July - August and during weekends and public holidays, especially Hari Raya.

 Pro Tip!: You can use this reservation form for each of the train routes in Thailand, Singapore and Malaysia.